 1.1 Definitions.
 The terms "Compression Services," "Customer," "ENA," and "Pipeline" shall have the above meanings and the following terms shall have the following meanings:

-"Actual Monthly Fuel Gas Payable" means, for any month of calculation thereof,(1) for the period from the Start Date up to October 1, 2000, the product of (i) 0.0103 MMBtu/HP-hour times (ii) the aggregate amount of HP-hours delivered to Customer during such month and (2) for the period from and including October1, 2000 through January 31, 2018, the product of (i) 0.01240 MMBtu/HP-hour times (ii) the aggregate amount of HP-hours delivered to Customer during such month.
+"Actual Monthly Fuel Gas Payable" means, for any month of calculation thereof, the product of (i) 0.01240 MMBtu/HP-hour times (ii) the aggregate amount of HP-hours delivered to Customer during such month.

 "Agreement" means this Compression Services Agreement, as the same may be amended or supplemented from time to time.